mrahtz/ocd-a3c/README.md

 (`max_grad_norm` in [`params.py`](params.py)) of 5.0 was determined through coarse line search over all five games.

-My main takeaways from these experiences are:
+My main thoughts from these experiences are:
-* If you're calculating gradients on batches with correlated data, gradient clipping probably /is/ something you're going to have to worry about.
+* If you're calculating gradients on batches with correlated data, gradient clipping probably *is* something you're going to have to worry about.
-* If you're writing paper about an algorithm which uses gradient clipping, *please* quote what clip value you use.
+* If you use gradient clipping in your paper, *please* quote what clip value you use.

 ## Reproducing papers efficiently